Glucose, also known as dextrose, is a starch sweetener based on starch plants such as corn, wheat, rice and cassava.

 Starch mixed with process water is buffered in a starch milk vessel to allow homogenization of the starch slurry.

-In the saccharification tanks further enzymes are added to convert the dextrins into glucose and minor amounts of higher sugars (maltose, isomaltose, maltotriose etc).
+In the saccharification tanks, further enzymes are added to convert the dextrin into glucose and minor amounts of higher sugars (maltose, isomaltose, maltotriose etc.).
 By carefully selecting the process parameters, DE values of up to 98 can be reached within 30 – 60 hours of saccharification time.

 For the separation of suspended particles such as fibers and proteins Vogelbusch offers a broad range of filtration technologies.
 State of the art polymer, sintered metal or ceramic cross flow membranes can be employed with the aim to recover the separated solids as a valuable animal fodder.
 Filter presses, vacuum drum or disk filters still form a cheap alternative and hence are widely used mainly for processing low DE syrups.